 - Depict the scenario.
 Create a potential scenario based on the threats and hazards identified and prioritized in Step 2.

 - Determine the amount of time available to respond.
 This will vary based on the type of threat or hazard and the particular scenario.
-For example, in the case of a hurricane, the IHE might have days or hours to respond before the storm makes landfall, while the IHE may have to respond in minutes to an active shooter.
+For example, in the case of a hurricane, the school might have days or hours to respond before the storm makes landfall, while the school may have to respond in minutes to an active shooter.

 - Develop courses of action.
 Planners develop courses of action to achieve their goals and objectives by answering the following questions:

 - How long does the action take and how much time is actually available?